fehlhabers/teashaped.dev/_posts/2023-02-09-the-remote-team-playbook.md

 ## Ingredients for a successful remote team :bulb:
-The main identifiers for a successful remote team in my experience has been those hat can mimic the communication bandwidth of being co-located combined with the focus of being remote.
+The main identifiers for a successful remote team in my experience has been those that can mimic the communication bandwidth of being co-located combined with the focus of being remote.

 A high trust environment is crucial and the described approach will help in achieving it, but at the same time requires that proper attention is put in having a good environment.